-If you have more than a week for your vacation, you can easily plan in a few nights in the US Virgin Islands or the British Virgin Islands.
+If you have more than a week for your vacation, you can easily plan a few nights in the US Virgin Islands or the British Virgin Islands.
 Some serious snorkelling and dolphin spotting are just a short sail away.

 Sailing, scuba diving and snorkelling